AIChem-ShenWang/M-N-C-Code/README.md

 The project uses Python to build and train the model.
 The required Python version and Python libraries are listed in the pkgs.txt file.

-The project consists of 4 folders: code, data, figures, utils.
+The project consists of 3 folders: code, data, utils.
 Each of which is described below.

 * code folder: